Battle of Richmond: Aftermath

 Nelson and some of his men escaped, but the Confederates captured over 4,300 Union troops.
 Total casualties were 5,353 (206 killed, 844 wounded, and 4,303 captured or missing) on the Union side, and 451 (78 killed, 372 wounded, and one missing) for the Confederates.
 The way north towards Lexington and Frankfort was open.

 Civil War historian Shelby Foote remarked that Smith "accomplished in Kentucky the nearest thing to a Cannae ever scored by any general, North or South, in the course of the whole war."

 Battlefield preservation

-The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 365 acres of the Richmond Battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 365 acres of the Richmond Battlefield as of mid-2023.

 The Mt.
 Zion Christian Church, which served as a hospital during the battle and has cannonballs embedded in its brick walls, is listed on the National Register of Historic Places.

 Two discontinuous areas totalling 214 acre were listed on the National Register of Historic Places as Battle of Richmond Historic Areas in 1996.
 These included four contributing buildings.